torquebox/torquebox/docs/migration.md

 TorqueBox 4, neither of those files are supported, and you instead set up resources at runtime from within your application code.

-## Features removed since TorqueBox 3
+## Features missing or removed since TorqueBox 3

 - TorqueBox::Messaging::Backgroundable and related APIs
 - stomp and stomplets